Asset protection is a philosophy and way of life

 “I am prepared to assume for the purposes of this case, without deciding, that if all that is known is that a professional person:

-However, the Federal Court decision of Turner (As Trustee of Bankrupt Estate of Wallace) v Wallace [2016] FCCA 963 suggests that transferring an asset to a spouse may not work.
+In Turner (As Trustee of Bankrupt Estate of Wallace) v Wallace [2016] FCCA 963 the transfer of an asset to a spouse did not work for asset protection.

-Mr Wallace is an accountant.
-He goes into a family business of motor vehicle retailing.
-He transfers his interest in his family home to his wife.
-This is when he became director and took on a number of personal liabilities.
-These included responsibility for a financing arrangement with St George Bank.
+Mr Wallace, an accountant by profession, became a company director of a new family business dealing with motor vehicle retailing.
+Around this time, he made a significant financial decision: transferring his interest in the family home to his wife.
+This move coincided with him taking on considerable personal liabilities, including responsibility for a financing arrangement with St George Bank.

 The decision of Wallace Case – section 121 Bankruptcy Act 1966